 Trip to Cadiz

 Considered to be the oldest inhabited site in Europe (ever since 1100 BC), Cadiz is an impressive city located in the southern Spain, more precisely in Andalusia.
 Being part of the Costa de la Luz (or Coast of Light in English), the city’s coast features many golden sandy beaches, while the White Villages Route marks Cadiz’ interior.
 Apart from the beautiful architecture, the city has a fantastic gastronomic offer and exceptional natural environment.
+It is also extremely popular among students!
 If you’re still not convinced, hear us out why Cadiz should be your next destination!

 1) Be a part of the amazing Carnival of Cadiz